al-ce/greatest-common-factor.py/README.md

 - Factoring
     - The `factorization` function generates a list of all the factors of `n` through trial division by checking if `n/i` in a range of `2` to `sqrt(n) + 1` (rounded down) is an int and appending the quotient to the list.
     - The `gcf_by_factoring` function returns the `max` of the intersection of the sets of each list of factors.
+- Prime Factorization
+    - Listing the prime factors common to each number, the GCF is the product of those common factors to the power of their highest occurence in each number's list of factor pairs.
+      (e.g., the prime factorization of 18 is 2 x 3 x 3, of 27 is 3 x 3 x 3, so their gcf is 3 x 3 = 9)

 ## Features